markalab/future/index.md

 # Future by the Future
-Workshop on the vision for the next decades in astrophysics with gravitational waves and other cosmic messengers<br>
+Workshop on the vision for the next decades in astrophysics with gravitational waves and other cosmic messengers

 Nov.
 30 - Dec.
 1, 2018, Columbia University

 ## Schedule